Kootenai Tribe of Idaho: Reservation

 The Kootenai Reservation was first established in 1896.
 After subsequent land loss, the reservation was re-established in 1974.
 The reservation is 2695 acres in Boundary County, along U.S. Route 95.
+Their reservation is 2,200 acres large.

 Government

 The tribe's headquarters is in Bonners Ferry, Idaho.
 The tribe is governed by a democratically elected, nine-member tribal council.
 The current administration is as follows: